Monsters from Asia: the oddly-named Elephone Vowney with its $299 price tag and crazy specs

 We start off with a 5.5-inch LTPS display that has 1440 x 2560 pixels crammed into it.
 That's 534 pixels per inch, or more than your eye can make sense of anyway.
 Underneath, we've got MediaTek's top-of-the-line Helio X10 — a 64-bit, octa-core solution, with a PowerVR GX6200 GPU.
 Coupled with the chip comes a 4GB RAM module, along with 32 gigs of storage, and the ability to carry two SIM cards.

-On the back, we've got the tried and tested Sony Exmor IMX230 camera sensor, at 1/2.4" size, with 21 megapixels, phase detection auto focus, and a dual LED flash sidekick.
+motion clips.
+Immediately underneath the camera ring, there's a touch-type fingerprint scanner that Elephone claims to only require half a second from touch to unlocked screen.
+Up front, you're getting a generous, 8-megapixel selfie cam.On the back, we've got the tried and tested Sony Exmor IMX230 camera sensor, at 1/2.4" size, with 21 megapixels, phase detection auto focus, and a dual LED flash sidekick.
 The snapper is capable of super-quick (0.15 seconds according to Elephone) focusing times, 4K UHD video, and 120 FPS slow

 Finally, the Android 5.1 Lollipop-based Vowney is fairly compact for its screen size, at 153 x 76.8 mm, and quite thin at 8.9mm.
 Thin at 8.9mm?
 That's right, we'd call that pretty slender considering the phone is also packing a monstrous, 4,000 mAh Li-Ion cell.
 If that doesn't get us a two-day charge, we simply don't know what will.

 This story is part of:Monsters from Asia (49 updates)

 9 August Monsters from Asia: the $225 (Lenovo) ZUK Z2 Rio Edition is the cheapest Snapdragon 820 phone